goauthentik/authentik/website/docs/customize/policies/working_with_policies/working_with_policies.md

 After creating the policy, you can bind it to either a [flow](../../../add-secure-apps/flows-stages/flow/index.md) or to a [stage](../../../add-secure-apps/flows-stages/stages/index.md).

 :::info
 Bindings are instantiated objects themselves, and conceptually can be considered as the "connector" between the policy and the stage or flow.
 This is why you might read about "binding a binding", because technically, a binding is "spliced" into another binding, in order to intercept and enforce the criteria defined in the policy.
-You can edit bindings on a flow's **Stage Bindings** tab.
+To learn more refer to our [Bindings documentation](../../../add-secure-apps/flows-stages/bindings/index.md).
 :::

 ### Bind a policy to a flow